thearn/webcam-pulse-detector/README.md

 ```
 .
 OpenMDAO/bin/activate
 ```
-- Navigate to the downloaded source directory, and run get_pulse.py to start the application
+- In the activated environment, navigate to the downloaded source directory, and run get_pulse.py to start the application

 ```
 python get_pulse.py